exerro/v3d/README.md

 * replace framebuffers with collections of V3DImages
 * unify the type system for geometry and images
 * use a consistent, general 'pipeline' approach for dynamically generated optimised code
-* old v3d pipelines will become V3DRenderPipeline
+* old v3d pipelines will become V3DRenderer
-* old framebuffer pixel shaders will become V3DImageMapPipeline
+* old framebuffer pixel shaders will become V3DEffect
-* image map pipeline will support advanced copying operations
+* V3DEffect will support advanced copying operations

 --------------------------------------------------------------------------------